 Craig’s is a West Hollywood eatery popular with George Clooney and Mariah Carey.
-The Ivy and Gracias Madre are also hot spots for hungry celebrities, as is the ritzy Sunset Marquis Hotel, the home away from home for many a rock and roll star.
+The Ivy and Gracias Madre are also hot spots for hungry celebrities in L.A., as is the ritzy Sunset Marquis Hotel, the home away from home for many a rock and roll star.

 Catch a game

 Located in downtown LA, the Staples Center is the premiere multi-purpose sporting venue of choice for stars wanting to catch a game.
 The arena hosts loads of professional sporting games each year including basketball and ice hockey, as well as live music events and the annual GRAMMY Awards.
 Front up for a LA Clippers or Lakers game and you might see famous talent on and off court.